-Congratulations and Welcome to the Class of 2014 Nonprofit Board Leadership Program Fellows!
+Congratulations and Welcome to the Class of 2015 Nonprofit Board Fellows!

 Matching Wharton MBA Students with Philadelphia's Nonprofit Organizations